Случай на освобождаване?

 - Substances in temporary storage under customs supervision, provided they are not being transformed or processed in any way

-- Substances used in the interest of defence and covered by national exemptions
+- Substances used in the interest of defence when (these are) covered by specific national exemptions

 - The transport of hazardous substances on their own or in mixtures